-5 Tips If You Are Planning On Riding Lime Scooters In Rochester
+5 Amazing Tips for Riding Lime Scooters in Rochester

 Finding a scooter is pretty easy because they are usually all over.
 That wasn't my first step though.
 First, I needed to get the app and to save on data, I pulled into a parking lot and found some free wifi to use to make that happen. #thanksrandombusiness

-Once the app was on my phone, it was time to find a scooter for me and also for my three kids.
+Once the app was on my phone, it was time to find a scooter for me and my kids.
+(And before you send me hate mail saying my kids are not old enough...they are.)
 Yep...it was a family fun night and we were going out on the town on Lime scooters.
-The app helps locate where the scooters are at so really, it was a matter of finding a parking spot and for us, 4 scooters that were nearby.
-Well, we did find some and then 2 other people came and took 2 just as we were walking up to them...so our search went on a bit more.
-If my kids had just walked faster...
+The app helps locate where the scooters are at so really, it was a matter of finding where to park so we could hop on some scooters.

 The whole adventure was fun but there are a few things to know before you hop on a Lime scooter in Rochester...and some of these aren't even explained that well on the Lime scooter website: